New incentives could boost satisfaction with in-person work, but few employers are making changes

 NEW YORK (AP) — Justin Ryan Horton has two jobs.
-When he’s not working 24-hour shifts as a firefighter, the 22-year-old is working as an administrative assistant for a local community college from his home in Colorado Springs.
+When he’s not putting in 24-hour shifts as a firefighter, the 22-year-old is working as an administrative assistant for a local community college from his home in Colorado Springs.

 Firefighting is, of course, not a work-from-home kind of job.
 So when the community college position gave Horton the choice to clock in remotely, he took it.